 When mobile backhaul networks transitioned to packet-based networks, providing reliable clock synchronization over these networks became a critical requirement.
 Packet-based synchronization techniques like PTP/IEEE 1588v2 are required to deliver synchronization signals across IP networks to various devices at the network edge.
 The lack of synchronization at the base station leads to RF interference, which in turn causes degraded call quality, increased dropped calls during handoffs, excessive call setup times, lower bandwidth, and inefficient use of spectrum.
 Since wireless carriers compete on all these important customer quality issues and pay millions or billions of dollars to acquire spectrum licenses, it is easy to see how tight network synchronization is vital to them.

-Steps for Testing Backhaul Networks
+Steps for Testing a Backhaul Network

 As backhaul technology grows increasingly complex and demand accelerates, a comprehensive lifecycle approach to backhaul testing has become more logical and cost-effective.
 Backhaul performance requirements move rapidly from the drawing board to mobile solutions and designs that must be deployed quickly, safely, and economically.